tek/chromatin.py/README.md

 # Chromatin

-This **neovim** python remote plugin provides management for plugins written with [ribosome] and distributed over **pypi**.
+This **neovim** python remote plugin provides management for plugins built with [ribosome] and distributed over **pypi**.

 Each plugin is installed with `pip` into a separate virtualenv and loaded automatically, without the need for